cjimti/imti/content/post/2022-01-15-go-linear-algebra-08-pca.md

 - Linear Algebra in Go
 ---

-This article implements **Principal Component Analysis (PCA)** from scratch in Go using gonum.
-We'll cover both the covariance matrix and SVD approaches.
+This article implements **Principal Component Analysis (PCA)** from scratch in Go using gonum, covering both the covariance matrix and SVD approaches.

 <!--more-->